 Graduates of the MS program in speech-language pathology (SLP) at Indiana University South Bend will meet all certification standards to practice as a speech-language pathologist.
-It is designed to be completed in 6 semesters of study beginning in the summer session.
+It is designed to be completed in 5 semesters of study beginning in the fall session.
 Students will progress through coursework that will introduce them to culturally-linguistic diverse populations, interprofessional practice, and disorders of language, voice and resonance, speech production, feeding and swallowing, cognition, fluency, social communication and auditory habilitation/rehabilitation.

 All students in the M.S. program will enroll in five semesters of clinical practicum.
-Two of thee practicum experiences are full-time fieldwork placements and occur during the second summer and final spring semesters.
+Two of the practicum experiences are full-time fieldwork placements and occur during the second summer and final spring semesters.
 There are also numerous opportunities for interprofessional collaboration with the IU School of Medicine, Nursing, Rehabilitation Sciences, and Radiology programs.

 Students are required to complete a Capstone project or a thesis option to graduate.
 More details can be found within the Student Program Handbook.